-The Writing Center will work collaboratively with undergraduate and graduate students to help them develop and craft their writing.
+The Writing Center works collaboratively with undergraduate and graduate students to help them develop and craft their writing.
 Usually, tutors first help writers address larger issues, such as focus, organization, and development; then, tutors assist writers with sentence-level issues, such as grammar, punctuation, and diction.
 Tutors can help writers:

 - Understand assignments